Last updated

 Banners that apply data feeds are a somewhat recent development.
-With early adopters applying the tech since around 2010.
-From the beginning the iGaming industry embraced feeds, with the extensive use of up-to-date betting odds.
-Since then most sectors have joined the bandwagon.
-While, early users, like betting companies, have produced ever more dynamic advertising.
+Early adopters have been applying the tech since around 2010.
+From the beginning, the iGaming industry embraced feeds, with the extensive use of up-to-date betting odds.
+Since then, most sectors have joined the bandwagon.
+While early users, like betting companies, have produced ever more dynamic advertising.

 What are feed banners?

-A feed banner refers to a banner ad which displays live data, supplied from a data source.
+A feed banner refers to a banner ad that displays live data supplied from a data source.
 This feed enables live updates to an already published ad.
-The same ad, in the same place, can run with differing ad creative from copy, to images.
-This ensures that an ad can remain personal, relevant and fresh.
+The same ad, in the same place, can run with differing ad creative from copy to images.
+This ensures that an ad can remain personal, relevant, and fresh.
 They are a brilliant way to control and display relevant ad content.

-Feeds enable a whole new level of personalisation and context.
+Feeds enable a whole new level of personalization and context.
 They allow brands to showcase products, engage with consumers, and drive sales online through banners.
 Publishers, for example, can integrate the advertiser’s product data into banners.
-When a consumer clicks on a displayed item they go to the product page of the relevant online shop, driving conversions.
+When a consumer clicks on a displayed item, they go to the product page of the relevant online shop, driving conversions.

 Feeds help to reduce the pain of production